International health insurance

 There are millions of Brits living abroad.
 The Office for National Statistics (ONS) estimates that 144,000 British citizens chose to emigrate in the year ending March 2020 alone.

 If you’re moving abroad permanently you’ll no longer be automatically entitled to healthcare on the NHS because it's a residence-based system, available to people who pay National Insurance in the UK.

 The only exception is if you’re only moving abroad to work for a set period of time.

 But this only applies within Europe and can also depend on whether or not you receive UK benefits, like a state pension.

-Some places, such as Spain, offer state-run healthcare similar to the NHS, which is available if you make national insurance contributions in that country.
+Some places, like Spain, offer state-run healthcare similar to the NHS, which is available if you make National Insurance contributions in that country.

 Other countries expect you to contribute all, or part, of the cost of any medical treatment you might need.

 Foreign nationals don’t automatically have access to free or subsidised healthcare.

 In some cases, you need to have permanent residency, which could take years to finalise and this is why many expats opt to take out international health insurance.